 Many orally transmitted diseases originate from manure that is harboring the pathogen.
 Follow a waste management program to control animal access to the pathogens in manure.
 Remove waste on a frequent basis.
 Preferably use designated equipment for manure handling.
 If manure handling is contracted to an outside source, ensure equipment is cleaned before being brought onto feedyard property.
-If equipment is used for other purposes, such as feed delivery, ensure it is cleaned and disinfected to prevent cross contamination (see Chapter 16: Cleaning and Disinfection) for more information on cleaning and disinfection).
+If equipment is used for other purposes, such as feed delivery, ensure it is cleaned and disinfected to prevent cross contamination.